General Terms and Conditions

 Can you swim?

-2. Have you already had experience of sailing, regattas or cruises?
+2. Have you experienced sailing, racing or cruising before?

-3. Assess your ability to perform these manoeuvres in a white-sailed boat, either at the helm or as a crew member.
-(These are the manoeuvres you learn in the C2 course)
+3. Assess your ability to perform these maneuvers with a white-sailed boat, either at the helm or as a crew member.
+(These are the maneuvers you learn in the C2 course)

 l.
-Take a hand of reefing on the mainsail when sailing
+Taking a reefing hand to the mainsail while sailing

 m.
-Changing a headsail with garrocci, while sailing, even in a strong wind
+Changing a headsail with garrots,while sailing, even in a stiff wind

 n.
 Recovering a man overboard